GAMMA MU FOUNDATION

 - importance of the need identified in the proposal as well as past and/or ongoing attempts to meet the need;

 - the potential benefit of the project;

 - the capability of the applicant organization and its staff as well as the adequacy of the projected activities, budget, and timetable to achieve the desired results;

 - the evidence of appropriate cooperation with other organizations working in the same field;

-- the quality of the applicant’s plan for evaluating and disseminating the results of the project outcomes; and
+- the quality of the applicant’s plan for evaluating the results of the project outcomes.

 3.2 The Foundation will not award grants to organizations for more than three consecutive grants cycles.
 In those instances when an organization has received grants for three consecutive cycles, it will be required to wait for one year prior to re-applying for funding.